Modern office workspace showing the transition to AI-assisted software work

 What the book covers

-A breakdown of the real-world impact of AI on teams and businesses.
+A breakdown of the real-world impact of AI on teams, development workflows, and businesses.

 AI-Assisted Development

-The gap between demos and production reality, and what happens when coding becomes cheap.
+Navigating the gap between flashy AI demos and production reality, and what happens when implementation becomes cheap.

 Team Adoption

-How to introduce AI into a real team: bounding use cases, defining risk, and building review habits.
+How to introduce AI into a real team: bounding use cases, defining risk, and building review habits for managing AI development.

 Changing Developer Roles